MpStyle/MToolkit/README.md

 ```

-This file sets the root of your project and now you no longer have to use *require*, *require_once*, *include*, *include_once* directives.
+This file sets the root of your project and now you have no longer to use *require*, *require_once*, *include*, *include_once* directives.

-**This file must be include in every entry page of your project.**
+**This file must be included in every entry page of your project.**

 Entry page
 -----------

 An entry page is the page loaded at start time.
-Now, we will see how create the controller of the entry page and his html code.
+Now, we will see how to create the controller of the entry page and his html code.

 Controller (Index.php):